truongnguyenp/truongnguyen-profile/README.md

 <h1 align="center">Hi, I'm Nguyen Phi Truong 👋</h1>
 <h3 align="center">Fullstack Developer from VietNam</h3>

-🌟 Welcome to my GitHub profile!
+-🌟 Welcome to my GitHub profile!
 I'm Nguyen Phi Truong, a passionate Fullstack Developer based in VietNam.
 I enjoy crafting web applications and diving into new technologies to build innovative solutions.
-🚀 Currently, I'm working at **Enouvo
+- 🚀 Currently, I'm working at **Enouvo
 IT solution**, where I collaborate on exciting projects and continuously strive to enhance my development skills.
-📚 My current learning journey includes delving into **Blockchain technologies (Solana, ETH, ...)**, honing my Backend development skills, mastering Infrastructure management, and exploring the vast world of Cloud computing.
+-📚 My current learning journey includes delving into **Blockchain technologies (Solana, ETH, ...)**, honing my Backend development skills, mastering Infrastructure management, and exploring the vast world of Cloud computing.
-💬 Feel free to reach out to me if you have questions or want to discuss anything related to **React, NodeJS, AWS, or Security**.
-I'm always eager to share knowledge and engage in interesting tech discussions. 📧 You can get in touch with me via email at **truongnguyenptn@gmail.com**.
+-💬 Feel free to reach out to me if you have questions or want to discuss anything related to **React, NodeJS, AWS, or Security**.
+I'm always eager to share knowledge and engage in interesting tech discussions. 📧 -You can get in touch with me via email at **truongnguyenptn@gmail.com**.

 <h3 align="left">Connect with me:</h3>
 <p align="left">